ubc-library-rc/UBC-Library-Intro/index.md

 # Introduction & Welcome

 Are you a graduate student and new to UBC?
-This basic orientation will briefly introduce you resources, services and people at UBC Library.
+This basic orientation will briefly introduce you to resources, services and people at UBC Library.

 ## Learning objectives